 x / (a + b + c + d + ...).
 Nevertheless, point 2. still applies: we can have both pluses and minuses inside the bracket.

 - The distributive property appears in many areas of mathematics.
-It applies to other, more complicated operations done not only on numbers but objects such as sequences or functions.
+It applies to other, more complicated operations done not only on numbers but objects such as sequences (e.g., the one in the arithmetic sequence calculator) or functions.
 In some sense, it describes well-structured spaces, and weird things happen when it fails.
-Fortunately, we don't have to care too much about it: the distributive property of multiplication over addition is all we need for now (and most probably the rest of your life)!
+Fortunately, we don't have to care too much about it: the distributive property of multiplication over addition is all we need for now (and most probably the rest of our lives)!

 Phew, that seems like enough mathematical mumbo-jumbo.
 Let's move on from symbols to numbers and see how to do distributive property in practice.
 We'll take on a few problems, but we'll make sure to go over them slowly and thoroughly.
 After all, we promised some nice distributive property examples and nice examples you shall get!